NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Between The Scales.md

 You've learned to take advantage of slips in your foes' defenses.
-When you Strike an [[Conditions/Off-Guard|Off-Guard]] creature using a melee weapon or unarmed attack that has the agile and finesse traits, it gains the backstabber trait.
+When you Strike an [[Off-Guard|Off-Guard]] creature using a melee weapon or unarmed attack that has the agile and finesse traits, it gains the backstabber trait.

 *Source: Pathfinder Player Core 2*
 *ORC*